SkepticMystic/breadcrumbs-docs/Views/Codeblocks.md

 **Type**: `start-note?: string`

-Override the starting note of the traversal.
+Override the starting note of the [[Reference#Traversal|traversal]].
 By default, the note that the codeblock is in will be used.

 _Example_: `start-note: folder/note.md`